 Think for Yourself Scholarship

-To date we have awarded $20,000 in college scholarships.
-The winners’ essays have been published in USA Today, The New York Post, The New York Daily News, The San Francisco Chronicle, The New Jersey Ledger, Quilette, and the bible of the education world, EdWeek.
+Since launching in 2018 we have received over 25,000 entries and awarded $40,000 in college scholarships.
+The winners’ essays have been published in USA Today, The New York Post, The New York Daily News, The San Francisco Chronicle, The New Jersey Ledger, Quilette, and EdWeek.

 Danyere Francis, Stratford, Ct: “Texting the Kid Who Assaulted Me.”
 (Published in the NY Daily News)

 Lola Jean Benjamin, Salem, OR: “Black and White in the Classroom.”
-(Published in Quilette)
+(Published in Quillette)

-Maggie-Isabel Seabrook, Greenwich, NJ: “I Am The Breakfast Club.”
-(To be published in the NJ Star Ledger)
+Maggie-Isabel Seabrook, Greenwich, NJ: “A Teenager Spends Time with The Breakfast Club.”
+(Published in the NJ Star Ledger)

 Zewditu Nora Herring, Oakland, CA: “When Is A Black Student Not Black?”
 (Published in the San Francisco Chronicle)